 A 3-way ball valve connects a pipe or conduit to three ports or entrance points for gas or fluid flow (media).
 These ports are often described as one inlet and two outlet ports.
 We can say one outlet and two inlet ports, depending on the flow pattern through the valve.

 3-way ball valves are popular.
 They provide a cost-effective and straightforward solution for managing shutdown—also, a flow channel in one valve body.
 The real benefit of this valve is its cost-effectiveness.
-This quality is due to its function as both a control and a shut-off valve.
+This quality is due to its control and shut-off valve function.

 Difference between 2-way and 3-way valves?

 Valve plays an essential role in almost all industrial processes.
 These devices redirect, regulate, or control the flow of liquids.
 It’s done by opening, closing, or partially closing flow channels.
-It consists of the operation concept, setup, power supply, and application.
-These Valves are available in various forms and sizes, each with its unique set of features.
+It comprises the operation concept, setup, power supply, and application.
+These Valves are available in various forms and sizes, each with unique features.
 The flow volume often determines the valve required for a given application.
 It is also decided by the degree of control needed.

 Industrialists use these valves based on the number of ports they have.
-2-way valves, as their names suggest, have two ports.
-An intake port A and an output port AB, In contrast, three-way valves have three ports: A, B, and AB.
+2-way valves, as their names suggest, have two ports: an intake port A and an output port AB.
+In contrast, three-way valves have ports A, B, and AB.

 2-way valves can help with variable flow systems.
 The flow system has pressure, temperature, and flow fluctuations.